konekoya/Bible/README.md

 #TODOs
 - fullscreen mode with chrome when click on black mode, check this and see if we can implement this in major browsers - need to think about the mechanism and UX https://developer.mozilla.org/zh-TW/docs/Web/API/Element/requestFullScreen
-- scrollbar improvement - make one with vanilla JavaScript
+- scrollbar improvement - make one with vanilla JavaScript, or using plugins for now
 - reading mode is needed
 - fix black mode issue... the interval function shouldn't fire
 - Google font fallback, also we need a solution for CDN resources without internet connection